Selecting Navigational Instruments

 Powerboats need to have boat speed and depth as well as the normal engine monitoring gauges, and may add wind information for voyaging or Race Committee duties.
 It’s nice to be able to monitor environmental conditions on a voyaging powerboat, since steering from a pilothouse or interior helm station makes it hard to determine the wind conditions.

-Most of the new instruments now include a color dot-matrix display.
 Fully networked instruments take advantage of this pictorial format to show you a huge selection of gauges, diagrams, very large and bright numbers—with NMEA 2000 networking, the sky’s the limit.

 When choosing an instrument system, consider how close you’ll be when reading the numbers.
 If you’re looking at mast-mounted instruments from the cockpit of a 40’ racing sailboat, you’re going to want bigger displays than if you’re reading a dash-mounted display on your 19’ Sea Ray.
 Look at B &G and Nexus for sail racing instruments for all sizes of boats.